 This is one of the top advantages when you buy a franchise.
 Reputable franchisors develop training programs to ensure that their business will be operated according to the standards they have set.
 However, not all training programs are created equal.
 Look for how comprehensive the training.
 Are there any investments involved?
 If training is not provided or shoddy, you might do better by moving onto other options within your chosen niche.

 Most franchises would ask for certain property perimeter and dimensions.
 Assess them before you go ahead.
 See whether you would be able to arrange that or not.
 If the property dimensions are too big for the budget but the franchise option looks lucrative, look for financing.

 This is often the factor that seems prohibitive.
 Study the initial cost carefully and compare it against your budget.
-The good thing is there are franchises available from $20,000 to $50,000.
-Keep looking till you find a good deal; one that fits your budget.
+The good thing is – you can find franchises available from $20,000 to $50,000.
+Keep looking till you find one that fits your budget.
 The franchise fee usually covers you for training, site selection and support.
-However, there are times when the franchise fee is levied for just letting you use the brand name, therefore read the fine print carefully.
+However, there are times when the franchise fee is levied for just letting you use the brand name.
+So it is best to read the fine print carefully.

 Franchises may charge you a royalty fee based on percentage.
 That means the more you make, the more you have to pass on to them.
 Try to find franchises that mandate a fixed payment than a percentage.

 Since you are starting off, you would need support from time to time.
 Check how efficient their customer service is and how easily you can access them.
 You don’t want to wait for days to get replies.
 In idle cases, there should be a hotline.